Top Benefits of Pea Protein

 Pea protein is high in amino acids like glutamine, leucine, isoleucine, and valine, which your muscles use to help repair and rebuild themselves following a training session.
 For serious bodybuilders who want to make sure they’re getting these nutrients but want to reduce or eliminate their whey protein intake, pea protein is a great choice.

-Clean Lean Protein contains up to 90% protein content—no fillers and minimal carbohydrates and sugar.
+Clean Lean Protein contains up to 90% protein content—no fillers or added sugars.

-Pea Protein is a healthy protein choice for just about anyone.
+Pea Protein is a suitable protein choice for just about anyone.
 It doesn’t matter what type of lifestyle you follow, what your specific health goals are, or which philosophies influence your food choices.